PiyKat/Grammar-Checker/README.md

 ### Decoding

 Although we can use a standard decoder for our task, there is a better approach for solving this task.
-Given that our grammataical errors only span a fixed subdomainm we can configure our decoder to handle text in such a way that it all tokens of the sequence should exist in the input sample or a set of corrective tokens.
+Given that our grammatical errors only span a fixed subdomainm we can configure our decoder to handle text in such a way that it all tokens of the sequence should exist in the input sample or a set of corrective tokens.
 The corrective set is provided in the provided during the training.

 This prior is carried out through a modification to the seq2seq model's decoding loop in addition to a post-processing step that resolves out-of-vocabulary (OOV) tokens by a process known as biased decoding: